equinix/terraform-provider-equinix/docs/index.md

 - `auth_token` - (Optional) This is your Equinix Metal API Auth token.
 This can also be specified with the `METAL_AUTH_TOKEN` environment variable.

-  Use of the legacy `PACKET_AUTH_TOKEN` environment variable is deprecated.

 - `endpoint` (Optional) The Equinix API base URL to point out desired environment.
    This argument can also be specified with the `EQUINIX_API_ENDPOINT`